gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/06_publish_control.rst

-  Save position       Include the position in a scenario save Clear               Clears all content from viewers Set Location        Sets the world location for the sun Origin rotation     Rotates the model by x-degrees Set origin rotation Confirm rotation
+  Save position       Include the position in a scenario save Clear               Clears all content from viewers Set Location        Sets the world location for the sun
   =================== ============================================================================================

+.. removed from table:
+..
+Origin rotation     Rotates the model by x-degrees
+..
+Set origin rotation Confirm rotation